 Supplements are the result of CBSC-approved additions, amendments, repeals and/or emergency building standards within an existing edition of Title 24.
 Supplements are printed on blue paper with the words "BLUE" and "SUPPLEMENT," and the effective date, at the bottom of each page.
-Electronic versions will only have the text identification at the bottom of the pages since they are not printed.
 When the publisher issues supplements, instructions are provided identifying the locations of the new pages within the code book.